Catallactic/catallactic-site/docs/yellowpaper.md

 Hayek puts the Capital theory, the monetary theory and the price theory together to formulate the Austrian Theory of Trade Cycle

+Hyman Minsky (1919–1996)

+Financial Instability Hypothesis – boom-bust cycles due to credit.

+"Stability is destabilizing."

+### 5.9.
+Crisis

+Ben Bernanke (b.
+1953).
+Credit Channel of Monetary Transmission (how banks affect the economy).
+Applied theory during the 2008 crisis as Fed Chair.